Amna25/Amna25/README.md

 ### Hi there 👋

-👨‍💻 I'm a Software Developer passionate about .NET, Angular.
+👨‍💻 I'm a Software Developer passionate about .NET and Angular.
-🚀 Building efficient, scalable apps with a focus on performance and clean architecture 🌍 Fun fact: I speak three languages daily and can read Arabic as my fourth!
+🚀 Building efficient, scalable apps with a focus on performance and clean architecture.
+🌍 Fun fact: I speak three languages daily and can read Arabic as my fourth!